LABORA-INF-UFG/paper-MACAK-2022/README.md

 ----
 ## Description

-This experiment aims to demonstrate an untrusted non-3GPP access based on N3IWF (Non-3GPP Interworking Function) which Wi-Fi technology is employed.
+This experiment aims to demonstrate an untrusted non-3GPP access based Non-3GPP Interworking Function (N3IWF) which Wi-Fi technology is employed.
 We use an open-source implementations of the SBA-based 5G core, [my5G-core](https://github.com/my5G/my5G-core), and [non3GPP-access](https://github.com/my5G/my5G-non3GPP-access) to provide a security connection to 5G core network (5GCN) according to 3GPP Release 15.
 All the access is done via N3IWF.

 If you have questions or comments, please [email](mailto:mario.lemes@ifg.edu.br) us.